-CCD: Census county divisions (CCDs) are areas delineated HISPANIC OR LATINO ORIGIN: Hispanic or Latino refers to a by the Census Bureau in cooperation with state, tribal, and person of Cuban, Mexican, Puerto Rican, South or Central local officials for statistical purposes.
-CCDs have no legal American, or other Spanish culture or origin regardless of function and are not governmental units.
-CCD boundaries race.
-Persons of Hispanic or Latino origin can be of any usually follow visible features and usually coincide race and are included in other racial categories. with census tract boundaries.
-The name of each CCD is PEOPLE OF COLOR: The census currently uses the following based on a place, county, or well-known local name that racial categories: American Indian/Alaska Native, Asian, identifies its location.
-CCDs exist where: Black/African American, Native Hawaiian/Pacific Islander, 1.
-There are no legally established MCDs.
+CCD: Census county divisions (CCDs) are areas delineated by the Census Bureau in cooperation with state, tribal, and local officials for statistical purposes.
+CCDs have no legal function and are not governmental units.
+CCD boundaries usually follow visible features and usually coincide with census tract boundaries.
+The name of each CCD is based on a place, county, or well-known local name that identifies its location.
+CCDs exist where:

-- 2. The legally established MCDs do not have governmental or administrative purposes. - 3.
+- 1. There are no legally established MCDs. - 2.
+The legally established MCDs do not have governmental or administrative purposes. - 3.
 The boundaries of the MCDs change frequently. - 4.
 The MCDs are not generally known to the public.

-CDP: Census Designated Places (CDPs) are the statistical health; and the physical and social environment in which counterparts of incorporated places, and are delineated to they live, work, or play." provide data for settled concentrations of population that are identifiable by name but are not legally incorporated under the laws of the state in which they are located.
+CDP: Census Designated Places (CDPs) are the statistical counterparts of incorporated places, and are delineated to provide data for settled concentrations of population that are identifiable by name but are not legally incorporated under the laws of the state in which they are located.

 The boundaries usually are defined in cooperation with local or tribal officials and generally updated prior to each decennial census.
 These boundaries, which usually coincide with visible features or the boundary of an adjacent incorporated place or another legal entity boundary, have no legal status, nor do these places have officials elected to serve traditional municipal functions.
+CDP boundaries may change from one decennial census to the next with changes in the settlement pattern; a CDP with the same name as in an earlier census does not necessarily have the same boundary.
+CDPs must be contained within a single state and may not extend into an incorporated place.
+There are no population size requirements for CDPs.